 Golden Visa holders can maintain their residency status without becoming tax resident in Portugal.
 However, if you have significant cryptocurrency holdings and wish to cash out, it may be worth becoming tax resident.

 That decision will depend on how your existing country of tax residency treats cryptocurrency profits.
 To become tax resident in Portugal, you will need to have a NIF (tax number), spend at least 183 days per year physically in-country, and register a Portuguese address with the tax authorities (Finanças).

 Conclusion: Cryptocurrency tax in Portugal

-- You won’t pay tax in Portugal on your cryptocurrency gains
+- At present, you won’t pay tax in Portugal on your cryptocurrency gains

 - But Portugal is likely to tax you if you’re a day trader